Man stabs pit bull to death in Central Park after argument between dog walkers

-NEW YORK (AP) — A man stabbed a pit bull to death following a quarrel with the dog’s owner in New York City’s Central Park, officials said.
+NEW YORK CITY — A man stabbed a pit bull to death following a quarrel with the dog’s owner in New York City’s Central Park, officials said.

 The seriously injured dog was transported to a local animal clinic, where he was euthanized after the stabbing Saturday evening, police said.